 It’s 2020 and we are looking forward to catching up with old friends and building new, powerful connections.
 At Conference Compass we have a great passion for knowledge-sharing and understanding the needs of our clients.
-And as we will be represented at multiple events this year, this is your chance to get to know our awesome team in person!
 Our experts will be happy to show you how our apps can help your organization to reach its goals.

 A new year has tiptoed in!
 We want to take a moment to wish you a great 2020 and share our vision on the future of event apps.

 This year we will see a strong movement to deep personalization of user experience.
 And because of the desire for a truly engaging and sophisticated approach, event apps will become more functional, more personal and more effective.
 We believe that the winners will be those companies who strive to make the entire user experience better and commit to continuous innovation.
 Consequently, our 2020 vision is based on simplicity and putting the user at the center of everything we develop.

 Conferences and events are all about networking, sharing knowledge, and enhancing ideas.
 So event apps should strive to enable attendees to discover what’s valuable and concentrate on what matters.
 Be enabling, rather than being a distraction.
 In this article, we will share five ways in which we will put the user first in our products.